Ludo Ending, Explained

 The setting of the story is Ranchi.
 Once a small town, it has witnessed rapid growth since it was named the capital of a newly-formed state of Jharkhand.
 Basu and Rajesh Shukla’s camera often catches glimpses of this transformation while filming several scenes from above, which likely they did to give the impression of an ongoing board game.

-One of the four storylines features Alok Kumar Gupta AKA Aalu (Rajkumar Rao), a neighborhood Romeo who is still very much in love with his teenage crush, Pinky (Fatima Sana Shaikh).
+One of the four storylines features Alok Kumar Gupta, AKA Aalu (Rajkumar Rao), a neighborhood Romeo who is still very much in love with his teenage crush, Pinky (Fatima Sana Shaikh).
 The flamboyant Aalu is yearning for his one true love, even though she is now married and has a son.
 After her husband is arrested for a murder he didn’t commit, Pinky turns to the only person she can always rely on, Aalu.

 Akash (Aditya Roy Kapur) and Shruti (Sanya Malhotra) inhabit one of the other stories.
-He is a well-adjusted artist (a voice actor), while she aspires to become a trophy wife to a rich man.
+He is a well-adjusted artist (a voice actor), and she aspires to become a trophy wife to a rich man.
 But right before her marriage to an agarbatti (incense stick) manufacturer, a sex video featuring Shruti and Akash is leaked online, and they subsequently embark on a journey to locate the source.

 Rahul Avasthi (Rohit Suresh Saraf) and Shreeja Thomas (Pearle Maaney) are two immigrants trying to make the best of their lives.
 He works in retail and has an abusive boss.
 She is a Malayali nurse working in a Ranchi hospital with little to no understanding of Hindi and often at the receiving end of mockery from her casually racist colleagues.
 Their paths cross following an explosion at the base of operations of the city’s biggest gangster, Rahul “Sattu Bhaiya” Tripathi (Pankaj Tripathi).